Minimum Cage Size

 What if My Pet likes to Chew?

 When hamsters and other small rodents chew their homes, it’s usually because they are bored and unhappy in too small a cage, or where they are unable to exhibit all of their natural behaviours.
-Your hamster will be much happier in the largest home space you can give them, with a deep substrate and plenty of interesting and fun activity toys to play with, and some chew toys to gnaw on.
+Your hamster will be much happier in the largest home you can give them, with a deep substrate and plenty of interesting and fun activity toys to play with, and some wood/natural toys to gnaw on.

 If your hamster has had a tendency to bar bite, this is most likely learned repetitive behaviour due to being unhappy in their current or past environment, particularly in the case of a rescue hamster.
 To prevent your little pet from biting the bars of their cage, we recommend choosing a home with a perspex front, rather than one with bars or mesh.